AngeloGaeta1990/Password_generator/README.md

     ![Edit default settings](/media/change_default_settings.png)

-    - Even in this case, the user can choose whether to keep the edited password settings.
+   - Even in this case, the user can keep the new settings.
-    - When settings are edited, the algorithm checks that the sum of special characters, numbers, and uppercase letters does not exceed the total character count.
+   - When the user edits the settings, the algorithm checks that the sum of `special characters`, numbers, and uppercase letters does not exceed the total character count.
    - The lowercase characters to add are calculated as follows: `total characters - (special characters + numbers + uppercase letters)`
-    - If the condition `special characters + numbers + uppercase letters <= total characters` is not met, an error is prompted, showing the user the input values and the reason for the error.
+   - If the condition `special characters + numbers + uppercase letters <= total characters` is not met, the algorithm prompts an error, showing the user the input values and the reason for the error.

     ![Invalid custom settings](/media/invalid_custom_settings.png)

 1. ### Password Security Check:
     If the user decides to keep the password, the algorithm queries the Pwned API.
-It generates a hash code containing only the first 5 characters of the password and searches the API results for a matching prefix.
+It generates a hash code containing only the first five characters of the password and searches the API results for a matching prefix.

-    - If the suffix of the password appears in the API results, a message indicating that the password has been breached is displayed.
+    - If the password suffix appears in the API results, a message indicating that the password is present in the list of unsafe passwords appears.
-    - If no suffix is found in the results, a message stating that the password is secure is shown.
+    - If the suffix is absent in the API results, the algorithm shows a message stating that the password is secure.
-    - If there is an error reaching the API, the algorithm reports that the API could not be reached, and the password is not flagged as secure.
+    - If the algorithm can not reach the PWNED API, it reports it and marks the password as "not verified".

     ![Secure password](/media/secure_password_generated.png)

 1. ### Save Password Information

-    Finally, the service, username, password, and password validation are saved to a .csv file named "secure_password.csv."
-If the file doesn't exist, a new one is created.
-If "secure_password.csv" already exists, a new line is added to the file.
+    Finally, the algorithm saves service, username, password, and password validation in a .csv file named "secure_password.csv."
+If the file doesn't exist, it creates a new one.
+If "secure_password.csv" already exists,  it adds a new line to the file.

     ![secure_password.csv](/media/secure_password_csv.png)

     - Note that the file may not be accessible via a live link due to the deployment on Heroku.
-Users who clone the repository on their device will be able to view and manipulate the file.
+Users who clone the repository on their device can view and manipulate the file.

 1. ### Print Account Information
     The algorithm also prints the service, username, password, and password validation in a table format on the terminal.
-    In this way even if the repo is not deployed on local the user can still see the info in a clear way then copy paste them in a safe location
+    In this manner, even if the user does not deploy locally, he can still view the information clearly and copy-paste it to a secure location.
     ![Terminal output](/media/terminal_output.png)

 ## Key Features and Benefits:

-- **Local Execution**: This tool operates exclusively at the local level, ensuring that your password generation process remains impervious to online threats.
-By running it locally on your own device, you eliminate the risk of your password data being exposed to the internet.
+- **Local Execution**: This tool operates exclusively locally, ensuring that the user password generation process remains impervious to online threats.
+Therefore, it does not expose the password to the internet.

-- **Python-Based Implementation**: The tool is meticulously crafted using the Python programming language, a renowned choice for its reliability and security.
-This ensures that the entire process is transparent, trustworthy, and under your direct supervision.
+- **Python-Based Implementation**: I implemented this tool using Python as the programming language, renowned for its reliability and security.
+Therefore, the entire process is transparent, trustworthy, and under your direct supervision.

-- **Enhanced Password Complexity**: By default, the Secure Password Generator crafts passwords with a length of 10 characters, comprising 2 numbers, 2 special characters, and 2 uppercase letters.
+- **Enhanced Password Complexity**: By default, the Secure Password Generator generates a password with a ten-character length, including two numbers,  two "special characters", and two uppercase letters.
 This combination of character types and their random arrangement significantly amplifies password security.

 - **Randomness and Unpredictability**: The tool ensures the unpredictability of generated passwords.
 It selects character types (lowercase/uppercase letters, numbers, special characters) and their order entirely at random, eliminating patterns that attackers could exploit.

 - **Customization Options**: Users have the flexibility to tailor password settings to their unique requirements.
-You can easily adjust password length, the quantity of numbers, special characters, and uppercase letters to match specific service requirements or personal preferences.
+They can easily adjust password length, the amount of numbers, special characters, and uppercase letters to match specific service requirements or personal preferences.

 - **Validation Checks**: The tool performs rigorous validation checks to ensure the correctness of user inputs.
-It verifies that the chosen password length is greater than or equal to the sum of special characters, numbers, and uppercase letters.
+It verifies that the chosen password length is greater than or equal to the sum of "special characters", numbers, and uppercase letters.

-- **Hashed Password Verification**: To further bolster security, the generated password is converted into a hash code.
-Only the first 5 characters of this hash code are transmitted to the PWNED API, which offers a method to verify if a password has been compromised in data breaches.
+- **Hashed Password Verification**: The algorithm further bolsters security by converting the generated into a hash code.
+It only transmits the first five characters of this hash code to the PWNED API, which offers a method to verify if a password is compromised.
 This process ensures your passwords remain untainted by known security breaches.

-- **Error Handling**: The tool is equipped to handle contingencies gracefully.
-It will notify you if the API connection fails or if the password has been compromised in data breaches.
-You have the option to regenerate a new password for added peace of mind.
+- **Error Handling**: The tool handles contingencies gracefully.
+It will notify the user if the API connection fails or the password is not secure.
+The user has the option to regenerate a new password.

 - **User-Friendly Output**: Upon generating a secure password, the tool exports the results to a .csv file named "secure_password.csv."
-This file contains fields for the account (e.g., Netflix), user identifier (user or user@mail.com), the generated password (e.g., mY_r8nd0m_pwd!), and a verification status indicating whether the password has been PWNED or not.
+This file contains fields for the account (e.g., Netflix), a user identifier (user or user@mail.com), the generated password (e.g., mY_r8nd0m_pwd!), and a verification status indicating whether the password is secure or not.

-- **Ultimate Privacy**: Rest assured that the generated .csv file remains completely confidential and is not accessible on Heroku or any online platform, ensuring your password data is for your eyes only.
+- **Ultimate Privacy**: Rest assured that the generated .csv file remains completely confidential and is not accessible on Heroku or any online platform, ensuring user password data is for the user's eyes only.
 ---

 ## Future-Enhancements
 ---
 - Implement a system to assess password complexity.
-- Provide the option to input data via command line arguments, rather than relying solely on a command prompt.
+- Provide the option to input data via command line arguments rather than relying solely on a command prompt.
 - Integrate synchronization with Google Docs or OneDrive.

 ## Data model
 ---
 ### Classes
-I decided to use a Python object-oriented programming approach and I've used the following classes and attributes:
+I decided to use a Python object-oriented programming approach, and I've used the following classes and attributes:
 ### Account Class

-Represents an account for a service provider.
+It represents an account for a service provider.

 **Attributes:**

-- `service` (str): The name of the service provider.
+- `service` (str): name of the service provider.
-- `username` (str): The username used to access the service, which can be an email address or not.
+- `username` (str): The username used to access the service.
+It can be an email address or not.
 - `password` (str): The password generated by this algorithm (initialized as None).
 - `secure` (str): A string that can have the values "Verified" or "Not verified," indicating whether the algorithm has checked the PWNED API for data breaches (initialized as "Not verified").

 ### Password Class

-Represents a password and its generation parameters.
+It represents a password and its generation parameters.

 **Parameters:**

 - `length` (int, optional): The length of the password (default 10).
 - `numbers_length` (int, optional): The number of digits to include in the password (default 2).
-- `special_characters_length` (int, optional): The number of special characters to include in the password (default 2).
+- `special_characters_length` (int, optional): The number of "special characters" to include in the password (default 2).
 - `upper_case_length` (int, optional): The number of uppercase letters to include in the password (default 2).

 **Attributes:**

 - `length` (int): The length of the password.
 - `numbers_length` (int): The number of digits to include in the password.
-- `special_characters_length` (int): The number of special characters to include in the password.
+- `special_characters_length` (int): The number of "special characters" to include in the password.
 - `upper_case_length` (int): The number of uppercase letters to include in the password.
 - `lower_case_length` (int): The number of lowercase letters to include in the password, calculated as `length - (numbers_length + special_characters_length + upper_case_length)`.
 - `pwd` (str): The generated password (initialized as None).